Broken Access Control & IDORS

 Try creating a few accounts to analyze how these IDs are created.

-Append id,
+Append id, user_id

-, or other object references to the URL query, or the POST body parameters => GET/api_v1/messages
+, or other object references to the URL query, or the POST body parameters => GET /api_v1/messages

 Pro tip: You can find parameter names to try by deleting or editing other objects and seeing the parameter names used.